 - Bullhead Trail – 7.2 Miles

 As part of your vacation in the Smoky Mountains, consider visiting this historic destination in the national park.
 It was instrumental in the creation of the Great Smoky Mountains and continues to be one of the most scenic places in the mountains of Tennessee.
+If you'd like to visit this beautiful destination in the Smoky Mountains, consider looking at our cabins near Mt.
+LeConte.
 You can watch a short tour of the LeConte Lodge here:

 Written by Hayden Brown